 Federal and state laws are lagging behind, or even working backwards in some cases, on LGBTQ protections from discrimination and assurance of equal access to benefits, but these protections and policies are becoming more of a “must-have” for organizations that want to attract top talent.

 The Human Rights Campaign (HRC) Foundation’s 2019 Corporate Equality Index recognizes 572 major businesses that earned the distinction of “Best Places to Work for LGBTQ Equality” based on their comprehensive corporate policies, benefits and practices.

-What are some of the benefits employers can incorporate that ensure health care and workplace equity for LGBTQ workers and their families?
+What are some of the benefits these companies incorporate that ensure health care and workplace equity for LGBTQ workers and their families?